The Fat Duck: History

 The Fat Duck is located in a 16th-century cottage that was modified in the 19th and 20th centuries.
-Prior to the restaurant, it was a pub, the Ringers.
+It was previously a pub, the Ringers.
 The building was Grade II listed by English Heritage on 2 May 1989.

-When the Fat Duck opened in 1995, the kitchen was staffed by Blumenthal and one other employee.
-It served meals in the style of a French bistro, such as lemon tarts, and steak and chips.
-Blumenthal later said that science had already begun to influence the cooking at this stage, as already on the menu were his triple-cooked chips, which were developed to stop the potato from going soft.
-The restaurant came close to going bankrupt, and Blumenthal sold his house, his car and many of his possessions to keep it open.
+The Fat Duck opened in 1995, staffed only by Blumenthal and a dishwasher.
+It served meals in the style of a French bistro, such as lemon tarts and steak and chips.
+Blumenthal said that science had already begun to influence the cooking at this stage, as already on the menu were his triple-cooked chips, which were developed to stop the potato from going soft.
+Blumenthal sold his house, his car and many of his possessions to avoid bankruptcy.